-Vegan onigiri are really simple to make (and fun to eat!)
-Onigiri (stuffed rice balls) are a popular snack in Japan.
-Typically, onigiri is eaten cold but these yaki (meaning "fried") and are best right after frying.
+Vegan onigiri are simple to make and fun to eat.
+Onigiri or stuffed rice balls are a popular snack in Japan.
+Typically, onigiri is eaten cold, but these yaki (meaning "fried") are the best.
 Quick frying on a hot pan makes yaki onigiri nicely crispy.
-These sweet potato and avocado yaki onigiri are made even more yummy when dipped in a homemade teriyaki sauce.
+These sweet potato and avocado yaki onigiri are made even yummier when dipped in a homemade teriyaki sauce.
 The sweet and savory sauce added some extra deliciousness to this little snack.
-Try out these vegan onigiri!
-They're great for on-the-go and picnic snacks!
+This is an excellent recipe for on-the-go or as picnic snacks!

 Yaki Onigiri: Japanese Rice Balls With Sweet Potato and Avocado Filling [Vegan]

 - 1 1/2 cups brown sushi rice

 - 3 cups water

 - 2 tablespoons rice wine vinegar

 - 1 tablespoon sugar

 - 1/2 avocado